 Resolutions for a Healthier Cat

-As we begin 2017, many of us are making a list of New Year’s resolutions for this year.
+As we begin a new year, many of us are making a list of New Year’s resolutions for this year.
 However, the list doesn’t have to be just about you.
 How about throwing in some goals for your feline family?